violinminds/knowledgebass/win-openssh.md

 - verify that git is also loading the Github config file, by running `git config -l --show-origin` in a Github working copy
 - if you get the warning "@ WARNING: UNPROTECTED PRIVATE KEY FILE! @" when trying to use the keys, fix the private key(s) file(s) permissions to allow FULL CONTROL to the current user, `SYSTEM` and the `Administrators` group
 - if a repository was already cloned via HTTPS and you want to start working via SSH, change its remote via: `git remote set-url origin git@github.com:violinminds/knowledgebass.git`.
 To verify the current remotes, run: `git remote -v`
-- if you get an error, eg. "Permission denied (publickey). fatal: Could not read from remote repository.", to debug, you can set the `sshCommand` in the git config to be more verbose: `git config --global core.sshcommand ssh -v` (use `-vvv` to be even more verbose)
+- if you get an error, eg. "Permission denied (publickey). fatal: Could not read from remote repository.", to debug, you can add the `-v` switch to `core.sshCommand` setting in the git config to be more verbose (use `-vvv` to be even more verbose)
   - a possible problem might be that, for some reason, ssh is not using the agent's keys.
 In the verbose debug log, ssh reports a list of the keys it tries to use when connecting to an ssh host, which should also include the agent's keys.
 If the agent keys are missing, see the following Troubleshooting tips.
 Example of correct debug log:
   ```ini
     debug1: Will attempt key: git-auth RSA SHA256:yyyyyyyyyyyyyyyyyyyyyyyyyyyy agent